Welcome to Location Independent Success Stories!

 In this series, I’ll be introducing you to inspiring men and women who are using their unique skills and talents to live the location independent lifestyle of their dreams.

-Please tell us a little bit about yourself.
+First, please tell us a little bit about yourself.
 What’s your background and what are you doing now?

 How often do you travel?
 Do you have one city that you consider a home base?